Large Eddy Simulation (LES) Models

 # ============================================================

-# 4. Initialize with Turbulent Velocity Field
+# 4. Initialize with a Turbulent Velocity Field

 # ============================================================

-# with prescribed energy spectrum)
+# own IC (e.g. random phases with a prescribed energy spectrum).

 # ============================================================